robertpountney92/kubeless-vault/README.md

 # kubeless-vault
-Leveraging Kubeless framework to retrieve secrets from a vault cluster hosted on Kubernetes.
+Leveraging Kubeless framework to retrieve secrets from a Vault cluster hosted on Kubernetes.